 In 2012, Kenmore Construction was awarded the $53 million ODOT design build project to add a third lane to I-71 in Delaware County.
 After the Interstate 71 project was awarded, Kenmore decided to get back into the asphalt business by buying a new asphalt plant and setting it up in Delaware County just north of Columbus.
 When the interstate 71 project was completed in 2015, Kenmore moved the asphalt plant to its current location on Home Ave in Akron.
 In August of 2015, partnering with Kenny Obayashi, Kenmore was awarded more than $70 million of work on the Ohio Canal Interceptor Tunnel project.
 This was followed in February 2016, by the largest project in the company’s history with the $80 million ODOT design build project reconstruction of Interstate 76.

-As we proudly enter our 60th year, it is important to look at our accomplishments while continuing to build a path for a bright future.
+With over 60 proud years in business, it is important to look at our accomplishments while continuing to build a path for a bright future.
 We are honored to carry on the traditions of excellence and reliability that William Scala instilled our company with.
 Being family owned and operated we pride ourselves on the atmosphere we created.
 We are thrilled that many of our employees’ children and even grandchildren continue to carry on this legacy with distinction.
 It is the dedication and determination of each employee that truly sets us apart from the rest of the industry.
 As we work towards our next 60 years and beyond, we will continue to uphold our founding principles of quality, integrity and craftsmanship.
 It has been a privilege to serve the communities in which we live and Kenmore will continue to maintain the highest standards of quality and our commitment to excellence.